-Eddie Check® and the Provision Center for Proton Therapy Team Up for Blood Drive and Free PSA Screenings
+Eddie Check® and the Provision CARES Proton Therapy Team Up for Blood Drive and Free PSA Screenings

 Available at 16 Different East Tennessee locations across 10 counties on September 14 & 15.

 Unbelievably, One in seven men will be diagnosed with prostate cancer during his lifetime – and one in 39 will die from it.
 Prostate cancer is second only to skin cancer as the most common cancer in American men and second only to lung cancer as the leading cancer-based cause of death in American men.
 The American Cancer Society estimates that in the U.S. during 2016, about 180,890 new cases of prostate cancer will be diagnosed and 26,120 men will die from it.

 But there’s still good news.
 If prostate cancer is caught early, the 5-year survival rate is nearly 100%.
 The numbers say it all: Get tested!
 Prostate cancer is rare before age 40, so if you are 40 or older, the first step is a free, simple PSA screening that only requires a blood sample.
 “PSA” stands for prostate-specific antigen, a protein produced by prostate cells.
 The PSA test is done to help diagnose and follow prostate cancer in men.
 No certain PSA level is called normal or abnormal, and an elevated level does not mean you have prostate cancer – only a biopsy can diagnose cancer.
 Always discuss PSA test results with your doctor and be sure to have a digital rectal exam (DRE), as about 6% of men with prostate cancer continue to have normal PSA.